-The board of directors unanimously recommends a vote FOR each of the listed proposals.
+O The board of directors unanimously recommends a vote FOR each of the listed proposals.

-This proxy is revocable and will be voted as directed, but if no instructions are specified, this proxy will be voted for both of the proposals listed.
-If any other business is presented at the special meeting, including whether or not to adjourn the meeting, this proxy will be voted by the proxies in their best judgment.
+X This proxy is revocable and will be voted as directed, but if no instructions are specified, this proxy will be voted for both of the proposals listed.
+If any other business is presented at the special meeting, including whether or not to adjourn the meeting, this proxy will be voted by the proxies in their best judgement.
 At the present time, the board of directors knows of no other business to be presented at the special meeting.
-Please sign exactly as your name appears on this card.
-When signing as attorney, executor, administrator, trustee or guardian, please give your full title.
-If shares are held jointly, each holder may sign but only one signature is required.

-(Continued, and to be signed and dated on other side)
+(Continued and to be signed on the reverse side)